fullcontact/fullcontact-python-client/README.md

 ## Basic Usage
-To use the client library, you need to initialize the client using the API KEY that you have generated from [FullContact Developer Dashboard](https://dashboard.fullcontact.com).
+To use the client library, you need to initialize the client using the API KEY that you have generated from [FullContact Platform](https://platform.fullcontact.com/developers/api-keys).
 Once initialized, the client provides the `Enrich` and `Resolve` capabilities of the V3 FullContact API.
 ```python
 from fullcontact import FullContactClient